CenterForOpenScience/cos-ansible-base/README.md

 ### Installing Ansible and Vagrant on Mac OSX with homebrew

 Virtualbox and Vagrant can be installed with homebrew cask.
-If you have homebrew installed, run the following in the project directory
+If you have homebrew installed, run the following from the project directory:

 ```sh
 $ brew bundle